-If you’re looking for practical, in depth in formation about how to teach English in Japan, things to do in Kyoto, or are looking for info about Japanese textiles or other aspects of Japanese culture and customs, I hope you’ll enjoy spending time here.
+If you’re looking for practical, in depth in formation about how to teach English in Japan or are looking for info about Japanese textiles or other aspects of Japanese culture and customs, I hope you’ll enjoy spending time here.
 Here’s a summary of what you can expect to find:

 How to teach English in Japan

 I’m a veteran English teacher with extensive and varied experience.
 I got my start at one of the big chain eikaiwa English conversation schools, and I’ve also taught at public elementary and junior high schools.
 I have also organized private and group lessons on my own, served as head teacher at a small privately owned conversation school, owned a franchise English conversation school and taught at university.

 Teaching in particular and Japan in general have given me so much more than I had any right to hope for when I first started out, and this blog is my way of sharing and reflecting on my experiences.

 After teaching here for a couple years on the strength of my BA degree and native speaker status, I decided to go back to school for my master’s degree in ESL.
 It was one of the best things I’ve ever done for myself in ways that go way beyond the typical career advancement aspects of such endeavors.

 My writing here focuses on in depth reflections on my own classroom experiences and the lessons I’ve drawn from them, not on specific job hunting tips and leads.